 The K-9 unit is one part of the training facility utilized by the Sheriff’s office about 800 yards from the Order of the Arrow camp site at Broad Creek Memorial Scout Camp in northern Harford County.
 In fact, the facility is leased from the Boy Scouts of America even though it is primarily used only when school is in session.

-Run by DFC Tony Boer, a former Baltimore County officer with experience in both K-9 and SRT, the range serves as the primary firearms school for new recruits as well as yearly training for officers for handguns, shotguns, and rifles.
+Run by DFC Tony Boer, a former Baltimore County officer with experience in both K-9 and SRT, the indoor firing range serves as the primary firearms school for new recruits as well as yearly training for officers for handguns, shotguns, and rifles.
 Two ranges are on the property, one with stationary targets with longer shooting positions, and one with turning targets.
 “I can control the targets either manually from the tower or by writing an automated program,” said DFC Boer.
 “When we say two rounds in four seconds, we mean it.
 You either get it or you fail.”

 One room of the live fire shoot house, set up for SRT training.
 (Photo by Mark Elloff)